nwfsc-fram/boatnet/docs/dev-notes/README.md

 1. Go to your `boatnet/.git/hooks` folder
 2. Copy and rename `pre-commit.sample` to `pre-commit`

-## Contributing Guidelines

-1. Create your feature branch (`git checkout -b feature/fooBar`) and develop your changes.
-2. Verify everything builds under lerna (`lerna run build`)
-3. Commit your changes (`git commit -am 'Add some fooBar'`)
-4. Push to the branch (`git push origin feature/fooBar`)
-5. Create a new Pull Request
-   Specific detailed instructions can be found [here](./CONTRIBUTING.md)

 ## Using Lerna
 * See even more detailed [Developer Notes](./docs/dev-notes/dev-notes.md)